vidhya03/my-useful-commands/content/posts/metallb/index.en.md

 ## Introduction
-- MetalLB is an open-source load balancer for Kubernetes on bare metal hardware.
+- MetalLB is an  <a href="https://github.com/metallb/metallb"> <i class="fab fa-github fa-fw"></i> </a>
+  open-source load balancer for Kubernetes on bare metal hardware.
 - It solves the problem of load balancing in bare metal environments, where it's not natively available, leading to scalability and high availability limitations.
 - MetalLB supports layer 2 and layer 3 modes and can be customized to work with specific network topologies.
 - It's a reliable and scalable choice for organizations running Kubernetes on bare metal hardware.